ray-project/ray/doc/source/cluster/cloud.rst

 First, install the Google API client (``pip install google-api-python-client``), set up your GCP credentials, and create a new GCP project.

-Once the API client is configured to manage resources on your GCP account, you should be ready to run the autoscaler.
+Once the API client is configured to manage resources on your GCP account, you should be ready to launch your cluster.
 The provided `ray/python/ray/autoscaler/gcp/example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/gcp/example-full.yaml>`__ cluster config file will create a small cluster with a n1-standard-2 head node (on-demand) configured to autoscale up to two n1-standard-2 `preemptible workers <https://cloud.google.com/preemptible-vms/>`__.
 Note that you'll need to fill in your project id in those templates.

 Test that it works by running the following commands from your local machine: